 As envoy, Ms. Miville-Dechêne will seek, among other tasks, to facilitate the exchange of human rights expertise and best practices.
 She will also support the Québec Government’s offices abroad in implementing innovative initiatives to promote the advancement of human rights on the international stage.

 Back to top

-Emissary for international mobility and the recognition of professional qualifications
+Envoy for International mobility and the Recognition of professional qualifications

 Ministère des Relations internationales et de la Francophonie